 There are so many ways that you can cook back ribs.
 The most common way is by grilling or smoking them.
 You can also get great-tasting ribs by braising or cooking them in the oven.

-The key to finger-licking, fall off the bone, messy ribs is to cook them slowly at a low temperature.
-And don’t forget they will be mouth watering also.
+The key to finger-licking, falling off-the-bone, and messy ribs are to cook them slowly at a low temperature.
+And don’t forget they will be mouth-watering also.

 Usually, pork is recommended to be cooked to 145°F but with baby back ribs you want to cook them even longer.

 The ideal temperature for pork ribs is 195°F. This allows for the collagen in the ribs to become gelatin-like and makes for great-tasting ribs.

 Rubs and sauces are great for enhancing the flavors of ribs.
 You can achieve so many different flavors by using rubs and spices, making them sweet or spicy, whichever is your preference.

 There are a few different cuts of pork ribs.
 Find out what types of pork ribs are there.